jupyter/notebook/CONTRIBUTING.rst

     cd notebook
     pip install -e . --user

-If you want this to be available for all users of your system (assuming you have the necessary rights) or if you are running the commands in a virtualenv, just drop the ``--user`` option.
+If you want the development environment to be available for all users of your system (assuming you have the necessary rights), just drop the ``--user`` option.

 Installing the Dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^